-Discrimination in the workplace – Republic of Ireland
+Discrimination in the workplace – Ireland

 The Irish Human Rights and Equality Commission is Ireland’s national human rights and Equality institution.
 They are an independent public body that accounts directly to the Oireachtas.